kekse1/dump.js/README.md

 So e.g., when you want to show only even/odd numbers, e.g. try `--without/--only '0-255/2'`.

+The colors can be defined via three bytes separated by comma `,`; more colors separated via `;` as whole, or more comma `,`.
+It doesn't really matter, but please do not combine both in one parameter.

 ## Download
 You can download it by browsing the [**`./src/`**](./src/).
 It's a [`Node.js`](https://nodejs.org/) **sub** project.